-- (b) Petrol or Diesel in compliance with FIA Appendix J Art 252, Article 9.
-Or, for Karting, Petrol in accordance with CIK Technical Regulations Article 2.21. - (c) LPG (Liquefied Petroleum Gas) which is of 99% wt. min. hydrocarbon composition and that is entirely gaseous at atmospheric temperature and pressure.
-Complying with BS ENS89.
+(b) Petrol or Diesel in compliance with FIA Appendix J Art 252, Article 9.
+Or, for Karting, Petrol in accordance with CIK Technical Regulations Article 2.21.

-- (d) Diesel Automotive Gas Oil (DERV) on general sale to the public at roadside filling stations in the UK, complying with BS EN 590 and EU Directive 98/70 EC (see Appendix 1). - (e) Bio Ethanol Only permitted to be used with the specific approval of Motorsport UK.
+- (c) LPG (Liquefied Petroleum Gas) which is of 99% wt. min. hydrocarbon composition and that is entirely gaseous at atmospheric temperature and pressure.
+Complying with BS EN589. - (d) Diesel Automotive Gas Oil (DERV), commercially available, complying with BS EN 590 and EU Directive 98/70 EC (see Appendix 1). - (e) Bio Ethanol Only permitted to be used with the specific approval of Motorsport UK.
 Specifications available from the Motorsport UK Technical Department. - (f) Bio Diesel Only permitted to be used with the specific approval of Motorsport UK.
 Specifications available from the Motorsport UK Technical Department.